juanluisrp/Leaflet-Maps-Marker/readme.txt

 * option to add marker directly to posts or pages without saving them to your database
 * audit log for changes on markers & layers (saving first created by/on and last updated by/on info)
 * search within your marker list
+* mass actions for markers (assignment to layers, deletions)
 * option to reset plugin settings to defaults
 * option to change the default shortcode '[mapsmarker...]'
 * dynamic preview of maps in backend (no need to reload)